cylc/cylc-admin/docs/proposal-group-trigger.md

-If all affected tasks and their parents are still in the Cylc 7 task pool it may be easier to rerun a past sub-graph in Cylc 7 than in current Cylc 8, because Cylc 8 requires some understanding of the graph to identify initial tasks to trigger and off-flow prerequisites to set to prevent a stall, versus selecting and resetting pool tasks in the Cylc 7 GUI.
+If all affected tasks and their parents are still in the Cylc 7 task pool it may be easier to rerun a past sub-graph in Cylc 7 than in current Cylc 8, because Cylc 8 requires some understanding of the graph to identify initial tasks to trigger and off-group prerequisites to set to prevent a stall, versus selecting and resetting pool tasks in the Cylc 7 GUI.

 ## Proposal